HongzhouTang/Pros-GNN/README.md

 by Shuyu Wang*, Hongzhou Tang

 Here we pioneered a deep graph neural network based method for predicting protein stability change upon mutation.
 After mutant part data extraction, the model encoded the molecular structure-property relationships using message passing and incorporated raw atom coordinates to enable spatial insights into the molecular systems.
-We trained the model using the S2648 and S3412 datasets, and tested on the Ssym and Myoglobin datasets.
+We trained the model using the S2648 , and tested on the Ssym, Myoglobin and Broom datasets.
 Compared to existing methods, our proposed method showed competitive high performance in data generalization and bias suppression with ultra-low time consumption.

 ![image](https://github.com/shuyu-wang/ProS-GNN/raw/main/fig1(A).png)